AlexAltea/orbital/docs/manual-windows.md

 ### Host Debugging

-If you want to debug the *Orbital* emulator itself from Windows, we recommand install [Visual Studio](https://visualstudio.microsoft.com/), and generating a *.PDB* file for the executable, by using [cv2pdb](https://github.com/rainers/cv2pdb).
+If you want to debug the *Orbital* emulator itself from Windows, we recommend installing [Visual Studio](https://visualstudio.microsoft.com/), and generating a *.PDB* file for the executable, by using [cv2pdb](https://github.com/rainers/cv2pdb).
 Then debug the executable as usual within Visual Studio.

 ### Guest Debugging

 If you want to debug the PS4 kernel or userland executables, simply start Orbital passing the flags `-s -S` to `./run.sh`.
-Then attach from GDB or IDA Pro. there's slight differences depending on which QEMU accelerator you are using:
+Then attach from GDB or IDA Pro.
+There are slight differences depending on which QEMU accelerator you are using:

 * _TCG_: You might use hardware and software breakpoints at any virtual addresses.
 Everything works as expected.